kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 ### 4. Spock has a custom DSL for parameterized tests ###

-A very common anti-pattern in JUnit tests, is a series of tests that are 99.9% same and only some variables really change.
+A very common anti-pattern in JUnit tests, is a series of tests that are 99.9% same where only some variables really change.
 Here is an example:

 {% highlight java %}